The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

-Although it is more likely that the practitioner will be concerned with the operation of the rules of apportionment after the death of the testator, they have to be considered at the moment of drafting the Will.
-Whenever a Will creates a trust for persons in succession, the rules of apportionment should be applied unless they have been excluded by the Will.
+The rules of apportionment should be considered at the moment of drafting the Will.
+Whenever a Will creates a trust, some rules of apportionment may be applied or excluded unless they have been dealt with expressly in the wording of the Will.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Form of transfer of sharesThere are a number of circumstances in which shares in a company may be transferred, eg upon a sale of the shares, through the transmission of the shares by operation of law (eg upon the death or bankruptcy of a shareholder), by gift or upon the enforcement of a charge.
 For

 Interim injunctions—the American Cyanamid guidelinesThis Practice Note is concerned with substantive interim injunctions, which are a particular species of injunction granted on a temporary basis ahead of trial.
 As set out below, there are different considerations depending on whether the interim

 Common law offence of false imprisonmentThe offence of false imprisonmentFalse imprisonment is a common law offence but it is more common as a civil action in tort (see Practice Note: False imprisonment).It is triable only on indictment.
 It may be classified in class 2A, 2B or 3 in accordance with